1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Eugene Scalia is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is Co-Chair of the Firm’s Administrative Law and Regulatory Practice Group and a member of its Labor and Employment Practice Group, which he co-chaired for twelve years.
 He is also a member of the Firm’s Appellate and Constitutional Law Practice Group and has served on its Executive Committee and its Partnership Evaluation Committee.

 Mr. Scalia is the author of more than twenty articles and papers on labor and employment law, constitutional law, and other subjects.
 He is listed in Who’s Who in America and is identified as a leading labor and employment lawyer in Chambers, The Legal 500, PLC’s Which Lawyer?, and other publications.
-He was named the 2018 Washington, D.C.
-Litigation Labor and Employment Lawyer of the Year by The Best Lawyers in America®, and a 2015 Employment MVP by Law360.
-Mr. Scalia is a public member of the Administrative Conference of the United States, a federal agency that makes recommendations to Congress and the Executive Branch on ways to improve the administrative process.
+He has been named Washington, D.C.
+Litigation Labor and Employment Lawyer of the Year by The Best Lawyers in America®, and an “Employment MVP” by Law360.
+He has also been named a “Securities MVP” by Law360, and recognized as “Lawyer of the Year” by Institutional Investor’s Compliance Reporter magazine, for his litigation involving the SEC.
+His success challenging federal regulations has been profiled in a BloombergBusinessweek article titled “Suing the Government?
+Call Scalia,” and a Wall Street Journal article titled “Another Scalia Vexes Regulators.”
+The National Law Journal recognized Mr. Scalia as a “Visionary” for his litigation against financial regulatory agencies, and the Nation magazine has called him a “fearsome litigator.”
+He is a public member of the Administrative Conference of the United States, a federal agency that makes recommendations to Congress and the Executive Branch on ways to improve the administrative process.

 Mr. Scalia graduated cum laude from the University of Chicago Law School, where he was editor-in-chief of the Law Review.
 From 1992-93 he served as Special Assistant to U.S. Attorney General William P. Barr, receiving the Department’s Edmund J. Randolph Award.
 He graduated With Distinction from the University of Virginia in 1985 and was a speechwriter for Education Secretary William J. Bennett before attending law school.
 He has been a Lecturer in labor and employment law at the University of Chicago Law School.